usnistgov/oscal-tools/xslt/generate/readme.md

 Other variants of this logic (tbd) might:

+* Test under latest SaxonHE does it work?
+* Use Javascript in SaxonJS instead of r:make-uuid()?
 * Drop the UUID functionality and make 'blank' UUIDs
   - `generate-oscal-blank.xsl`
   - in XSLT 1.0 for legacy processors